urbantrout/docs/en/users.md

 Craft calls all member accounts of the system “users”.

 The first user account is created during [installation](installing.md).
 If you stick with the Solo edition, this is the only account you will be able to create.
-If you need more you can [upgrade](/pricing) to Craft Pro, which offers additional user accounts.
+If you need more you can upgrade to the Pro edition, which offers additional user accounts.

 ## Admin Accounts